nielsbasjes/yauaa/documentation/content/using/_index.md

 +++
 ## Using the analyzer
-To use this analyzer you can use it either directly in your Java based applications or use one of the User Defined Functions that are available for many of Apache bigdata tools (Pig, Hive, Flink, Beam, ...) as described [here](../udf/).
+To use this analyzer you can use it either directly in your Java based applications or use one of the User Defined Functions that are available for many of Apache bigdata tools (Hive, Flink, Beam, ...) as described [here](../udf/).

 ## Using in Java applications
 To use the library you must first add it as a dependency to your application.